UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 type is often called a _type of 2-paths_.

 Since 2-paths are just identifications, they have the usual operations and coherences on paths/identifications.
-In the context of 2-paths, this famliar concatenation operation is called vertical concatenation (see `vertical-concat-Id²` below).
+In the context of 2-paths, this familiar concatenation operation is called vertical concatenation (see `vertical-concat-Id²` below).
 However, 2-paths have novel operations and coherences derived from the operations and coherences of the boundary 1-paths